70 Meanings

 But don't pick them up or try to find me

-They're much happier to be on their own
+They're much happier on their own

 Beauty like that knows no home

-You'll see a badger and a one-eyed toad
+You'll see a badger and a one eyed toad

 They won't say a word they'll just look at you